 Effective and successful teacher interaction with AMT requires the educator to develop a dynamic pedagogy—understanding the interconnectivity of content knowledge, technology, and teaching (Mishra & Koehler, 2006; Foster, 2020).
 Of interest to this study is how highly effective teachers interact with the AMT they have in the classroom.
 The research questions this study seeks to answer are: (1) What practices do highly successful teachers enact when using adaptive math technology? and (1a) When teachers interact with the AMT, do they focus on the class as a whole or individual student?

 This study applies the Technological Pedagogical Content Knowledge (TPACK) framework to better understand the need for this study and how teacher practices with AMT are part of a dynamic set of skills within this framework.
-This chapter provides the method for data collection method, the survey and its development, the study participants, ethical considerations, as well as the procedures for measures and data analysis.the study iswillwill DonsbachDonsbachDonsbach
+This chapter provides the method for data collection method, the survey and its development, the study participants, ethical considerations, as well as the procedures for measures and data analysis.

+I use survey research design in this proposed study.
+Survey research best fits this study because the study is looking to measure practices of a specific population.
+This cross-sectional survey will target teacher practices associated with AMT and will contain open-ended questions to give participants an opportunity to share a free response.
+Free response data would be evaluated qualitatively to look for categories and themes.
+Identifying any additional types of involvement practices a teacher engages in with the AMT will add to understanding.

+One of the strengths of survey research is to assess the occurrence of beliefs, attitudes, and perceptions (Donsbach et al., 2008).
+Surveys can also ask participants about facts, such as teacher practices with a software or pedagogical actions when integrating technology into the classroom.
+In addition, survey research is cost effective.
+The population being surveyed will complete the study using a link.
+Less costly than mixed-methods, survey research can often take less time as well (Maruyama et al., 2014).

+Questionnaires can eliminate interviewer bias, especially those taken via internet (Maruyama et al., 2014).
+The interviewer’s tone, demeanor, or even appearance can create bias.
+A survey administered using a link eliminates that possibility.

+Another strength is external validity.
+External validity is strong with survey research due to the generalizability to the full population (Wolfgang et al., 2008).

+Survey research is not without weaknesses.
+Although administering a survey via internet link does reduce bias it also increases the likelihood a potential participant will be suspicious of an unsolicited invitation (Maruyama et al., 2014).
+This makes the case for the link coming from the AMT program the teachers are using.
+Receiving the link from program may reduce this issue and provide a motivation to participate.

+Another weakness of survey research is assessing causation (Donsbach et al., 2008).
+Especially with cross-sectional surveys, when all responses are gathered in a single point in time, causation is difficult to assess.
+This is more problematic when assessing the perceptions of teacher (Donsbach et al., 2008).

 Data Collection Methods